alexandre-hallaine/Rainfall/level6/walkthrough.md

 [...]
 ```

 We notice that the first memory block is allocated 64 bytes and the second one 4 bytes.
-We also notice that the address of the first block is `0x0804a008` and the address of the second one is `0x0804a050`.
+Furthermore, we also notice that the address of the first block is `0x0804a008` and the address of the second one is `0x0804a050`.
 So we simply have to subtract the addresses to get the size of the overflow needed to reach the function pointer: `0x0804a050` - `0x0804a008` = 0x48 (72 in decimal)

-Using gdb we find that that the address of the `n` function is `0x08048454`.
+Using GDB we find that the address of the `n` function is `0x08048454`.

 We can then craft our payload:
 ```